Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

 The next step is to mod out graphs with \emph{internal components}, i.e.\ connected components with only internal vertices, to obtain a new Hopf cooperad $\Graphs_{n}$.
 Formally, we consider the tensor product

-where the $\fGC_{n}$-module structure on $\R$ is simply given by the augmentation, i.e.\ the action of any nonempty graph vanishes.
+where $\fGC_{n}$ acts trivially on $\R$.
 In other words, in $\Graphs_{n}$, a graph with a connected component consisting entirely of internal vertices is set equal to zero.
 The map $\omega$ of Equation~\eqref{eq:10} factors through the quotient defining $\Graphs_{n}$~\cite[Lemma~9.3.7]{LambrechtsVolic2014}, and the quotient map $\Tw\Gra_{n} \to \eV_{n}$ clearly does.

 We can moreover reduce further the operad.
-We consider the quotient $\graphs_{n}$ where we have killed graphs containing: internal vertices that are univalent or bivalent; double edges; or tadpoles.
+The quotient $\graphs_{n}$ is given by modding out graphs containing: internal vertices that are univalent or bivalent; double edges; or tadpoles.
 It follows again from the lemmas of~\cite[Section~9.3]{LambrechtsVolic2014} that $\omega$ factors through this quotient (and the map $\Graphs_{n} \to \eV_{n}$ clearly does).

+Recall that even though $\OmPA^{*}(\FM_{n})$ is not a Hopf cooperad, we take the convention that a morphism into it is a morphism in the sense defined in Section~\ref{sec:pa-forms}.